-I provide a variety of complimentary workshops and webinars to audiences on financial aid basics, how to navigate the financial side of college planning, and understanding student loans and the repayment options.
+I provide a variety of complimentary workshops and webinars to audiences on financial aid basics and how to navigate the financial side of college planning.
 If you are interested in having me speak at your company, firm, school, PTA, church, group or other organization, please fill out the form below to get in touch.

 The college planning and funding process is a very complex one and the resources provided by secondary schools are quite stretched.
 Working parents are often overwhelmed and spend hours trying to navigate the financial aid maze.
-Additionally, many are saddled with their own student loan debt.
-Are you interested in offering a workshop(s) on college funding and/or student loans as a benefit to your employees?
+Are you interested in offering a workshop(s) on college funding as a benefit to your employees?

 Do your clients need assistance with college funding that extends beyond the usual savings strategy?
-Do they have student loans and need assistance with developing a repayment strategy that is aligned with their overall financial goals?
 Are you interested in scheduling a workshop for your families?

 Parents with college-bound children often don’t understand the complexities of the financial aid process.
 I provide one-hour presentations that cover a number of college planning and funding issues that are relevant to parents.
 My workshops are not commercial in nature and can serve as a compliment to the school’s commitment to helping their students pursue their higher education goals.
 Would you like to learn more about the workshops I offer?